 Federal Economic Impact Payments (stimulus payment)

 - Adults and families with work-eligible social security numbers (SSN) can receive a one time $1200 economic impact payment from the Internal Revenue Service (IRS) through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-- Payments are automatically deposited into your bank account if you filed a 2018 or 2019 tax return and received a refund via direct deposit.
+- Payments were automatically deposited into your bank account if you filed a 2018 or 2019 tax return and received a refund via direct deposit.